 Bach Mai Dolly Nguyen

-Dr. Bach Mai Dolly Nguyen’s research examines racial inequality in educational opportunity, with attention to the stratification of college success, racial heterogeneity, and organizational change.
+Bach Mai Dolly Nguyen’s research examines how categorization reveals, maintains, and mitigates inequality in education, with particular attention to racial and organizational classifications.
 In combination, these areas of research have manifested in studies on minority serving institutions (MSIs), ethnic stratification, and organizational behavior and change.
-Dolly’s work has been accepted or published in Review of Higher Education and AAPI Nexus.
-She earned her Ph.D. and M.A. from the University of California, Los Angeles (UCLA) and her B.A. from the University of Washington, Seattle.
+Dolly’s work has been accepted or published in Review of Research in Education and Review of Higher Education.
+She is the 2017-2018 University of Pennsylvania Center for Minority Serving Institutions (CMSI) Fellow.

 Areas of Expertise